smartdevicelink/sdl_evolution/proposals/nnnn-audio-io-manager.md

 ### State machine

 The manager handles the input and the output stream in different states.
 Both streams can be `Stopped`, `Starting` and `Started`.
 In addition the input stream can be `Stopping` (as waiting for RPC responses), `Pausing` and `Paused`.
-The pause state will be described in detail in the next section.
+The paused state will be described in detail in the next section.

 ### Audio Input Stream